opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

             cv::waitKey(10);
         }

 That's done !
 But if you want to secure the system, take care and manage Exceptions.
-The retina can throw some when it sees unrelevant data (no input frame, wrong setup, etc.)
+The retina can throw some when it sees irrelevant data (no input frame, wrong setup, etc.).
 Then, i recommend to surround all the retina code by a try/catch system like this :

 .. code-block:: cpp